Procurement Policies

 • The procurement lends itself to a firm fixed price contract and the selection of the successful bidder can be made principally on price alone.

-In all cases if non-negotiated sealed bids are used, the following requirements apply:
+In all cases if non-negotiated sealed bids (quotes) are used, the following requirements apply:

 • Bids must be solicited from an adequate number of qualified sources.